opensafely-core/ehrql/GLOSSARY.md

 Usually, the database will be relational and will speak SQL.

 **Query Language.**
-A programming language designed for querying a data store.
+A programming language designed for querying a database.
 For example, ehrQL.

 **Query Model.**